Nursing - BSN, RN to BSN Track

 Minimum requirements include:

-- Grade of C in each prerequisite course
+• Grade of C in each prerequisite course

-- Cumulative grade point average of 2.5 (on a 4.0 scale); GPA associate degree in nursing course work grade point average of 2.5;
+• Cumulative grade point average of 2.5 (on a 4.0 scale); GPA associate degree in nursing course work grade point average of 2.5

-- One professional reference from either a professor or the student's current supervisor;
+• One professional reference from either a professor or the student's current supervisor

-- Professional resume
+• Professional resume

-- The student's experiences and attributes, to include community service, leadership, honors and awards and work experience;
+• The student's experiences and attributes, to include community service, leadership, honors and awards and work experience

-- Academic history of repeats, withdraws or failures;
+• Academic history of repeats, withdraws or failures

-- Select applicants will be required to complete timed verbal and written assessments at the discretion of the Undergraduate Admissions, Progression, and Graduation Committee.
+• Select applicants will be required to complete timed verbal and written assessments at the discretion of the Undergraduate Admissions, Progression, and Graduation Committee

-Minimum enrollment requirements for RN-BSN applicants must graduate from an accredited associate degree in nursing (ADN) program.
+• Must graduate from a nationally accredited associate degree in nursing (ADN) program

-Must hold a current, unencumbered RN license.
-New ADN graduates may apply and be admitted but must pass the NCLEX by the end of the first term in the program.
+• New ADN graduates may be admitted to the RN-BSN program but must pass the NCLEX by the end of the first term in the program.
+Students who do not hold a valid RN license by the end of the first semester of enrollment will be dropped from the program

 Articulation Agreements